 On Friday 19 November, The Faculty of Perioperative Care (FPC) held their 7th annual conference. focusing on education, research and governance relating to the extended surgical team.
 The online conference offered a programme of esteemed speakers and attracted over 300 attendees throughout the course of the day.

-The Faculty of Perioperative Care 7th Annual Conference is just a few weeks away and with a line-up of influential speakers and a programme packed with major updates to the field of perioperative care, this will surely be a conference not to be missed.
+The Faculty of Perioperative Care 7th Annual Conference is just three weeks away and with a line-up of influential speakers and a programme packed with major updates to the field of perioperative care, this will be valuable to all in the sector.
 This conference is dedicated to educating and inspiring all members of the extended surgical team.
 Co-Convenors of the conference, Charlie Auld and Susan Hall share their thoughts on how the extended surgical team has transformed over the past 18 months and what they’re most looking forward to from the conference!